 It subsided some.

-Uh, but I'd like to get to the bottom of it.
+But I'd like to get to the bottom of it.

-So take some time here.
+So, so take some time here.

-I'm not gonna try not to interrupt.
+I'm not going to, I'm trying to interrupt.

-And what is it like personally for you, and then where do you see this going?
+And then where do you see this going?

 I've experienced it myself.

-But this is also a bigger symbol of the total collapse of faith in the system, but people that still try to blame both sides and act like they're anti-established, but then still kind of go after whoever they see on the leading edge of intellectual resistance.
+But people that still try to blame both sides and act like they're anti-establishment, but then still kind of go after whoever they see on the leading edge of intellectual resistance.

-And and so it just doesn't seem wise, but it is a big complex amalgamation, so I can see how people see you as an easy target, but not in this climate.
+So I can see how people see you as an easy target, but not in this climate.

-And what I think really resonated with people when I clap back on Tucker, it wasn't even so much.
+And what I think really resonated with people when I clapped back on Tucker, it wasn't even so much, I spent three hours talking about the CIA and all this stuff.

-Because in addition to him insinuating that I work for intelligence or something like that, he said I'm a weird gay kid in a basement from Chicago.
+The part that resonated was the very end of the show where I addressed the personal attacks because in addition to him insinuating that I work for intelligence or something like that, he said I'm a weird gay kid in a basement from Chicago.

 I'm a child.

-And in the clip that went viral on TikTok and Twitter, I said, Did you forget when you did that part of your show that you're always pandering to the young white men?
+And in the clip that went viral on TikTok and Twitter, I said, did you forget when you did that part of your show that you're always pandering to the young white men?

 Isn't that kind of like the lead?